SkBlaz/py3plex/README.md

-#This is the py3plex, a lightweight multiplex network visualization library.
-It is caoable of visualizing complex networks in an intuitive manner.
+# This is the *Py3plex*, a lightweight multiplex network visualization library.
+It is capable of visualizing complex networks in an intuitive manner.
+Technically, this is some form of mixture between hive plots and ordinary 2d graph layouts.

 Main goals of this library are: